kataras/iris/DONATIONS.md

 - ANONYMOUS(Waiting For Approval) donated 6 EUR at October 1
 - [Ankur Srivastava](https://github.com/ansrivas) donated 20 EUR at October 2

-> The name of the donator added after his/her permission.
+> The name or/and github username link added after donator's approvement.

 #### Report, so far